Is 530 a Good Credit Score? A Comprehensive Guide

 Limited Credit Card Options

-Securing a credit card with a low credit score can be challenging.
-If you do get approved, the credit limit is likely to be minimal, and the card may come with high fees.
+Getting a low credit score credit card might be difficult.
+Should you get authorized, the credit limit is probably low and the card might have hefty fees.

 Higher Interest Rates